All deployment configuration of an app is defined with

 The top-level key

 deployments contains a list of deployment items.
-In the above sample, there are two micro-service deployment item, named
+In the above sample, there are two micro-service deployment items, named

-path key represents the path which the deployment item would be mounted at.
+Indicates the path which the deployment item would be mounted and be available at.
 For details, refer to Routing documentation.

 port key specifies the TCP port the micro-service is listening for.
 Required.

-command key specifies the command of micro-service.
-It will be translated to
+command key specifies the command of a microservice.
+It will be translated to the

 args key of Kubernetes deployment.

-image key specifies micro-service's Docker image source.
+image keys specify a microservice item's Docker image source.
 For details, refer to Deployment Image documentation.

-environment key specifies the environment variables of the micro-services.
+environment key specifies the environment variables of a microservice item.

-For simple environment variables, it can be configured with literal
+For environment variables, it can be configured with a literal pair of

-For environment variables using secret as source, the
+For environment variables using a Kubernetes Secret as the source, use the

 hooks key.
 Each entry represents a web-hook handler.

-event key specifies the event name that the web-hook handler would handle.
+event key reflects the event name that the web-hook handler would handle.
 The same event name can appears multiple times in the list.
 For list of event names, refer to Web-hooks documentation.

 path key specifies the location of web-hook handler.
 It can be an absolute URL (e.g.

-https://example.com), or a absolute path (which would be resolved to absolute URL based on the app endpoint).
+https://example.com), or path (which would be resolved to absolute URL based on the app endpoint).